-In this no-code tutorial, you will learn how to automatically generate any kind of marketing video using Zapier and Creatomate.
+In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 Video marketing has become an integral part of modern marketing.
 As a matter of fact, videos often perform better than texts or images under most circumstances.

-Automating video can be beneficial in many situations, but most commonly it is used to automate and streamline the creation of marketing videos.
-Think about posting social media videos to promote new articles, blogs, or products.
-But also consider sending personalized videos to current and prospective customers, repurposing social media content, adding watermarks to videos, transcribing videos, converting images to videos, etc.
+Automating video creation can be beneficial in many situations, but it's most commonly used for marketing videos and social media content.
+Think about posting social media videos to promote news articles, blog posts, or products, creating AI-generated faceless shorts for platforms like YouTube, TikTok, and Instagram, and sending personalized videos to current and prospective customers.
+You can also automate repurposing social media content, adding watermarks to videos, transcribing videos, converting images to videos, and much more.

 Let's find out how by using the following dynamic video as an example: